 Christmas is just around the corner and the first Christmas markets have already opened their doors.
-Operators and showmen are calling for special security measures this year, including temporary video surveillance of their markets.
-However, blanket video surveillance at Christmas markets is not permitted without good reason - as the data protection officer of the state of North Rhine-Westphalia points out.
+Operators and showmen are calling for special safety measures this year, including a time-limited Video surveillance their markets.
+A nationwide Video surveillance at Christmas markets without cause, however, is not permitted - as the Data Protection Commissioner of the State of North Rhine-Westphalia points out.

 "Many people's need for security is understandable.
 However, many visitors also want to stroll around the markets freely and unobserved.
-Video surveillance should therefore be carefully weighed up.
-Whether it is permitted depends heavily on whether there are indications of a risk situation," explains Bettina Gayk, State Commissioner for Data Protection in NRW
+One Video surveillance must therefore be weighed up carefully.
+Whether it is permitted depends heavily on whether there are indications of a risk situation," explains Bettina Gayk, State Commissioner for Data protection in NRW

-According to Gayk, police or regulatory authorities are authorized to monitor Christmas markets by video.
-However, facts must justify the assumption that criminal or administrative offenses are being committed at the markets.
+According to Gayk, the police or regulatory authorities are authorized to monitor Christmas markets by video.
+However, facts must justify the assumption that the markets Criminal offenses or administrative offenses are committed.

 It is true that such gatherings of people always offer opportunities for pickpocketing or even life-threatening terrorist attacks.
 "However, mere suspicions that something like this could happen are not enough to justify a considerable restriction of fundamental rights for a large number of people through large-scale surveillance," emphasizes the data protection officer.